-A large, economical storage space
+Large, economical storage space

-An original gift idea: lifetime online storage
+An original gift idea: online storage space for life

-Storage to share with your family
+Storage to share with the family

-This time, the 2 TB storage space can be shared as you wish with 4 other people.
+This time, the 2TB storage space can be shared as you wish with up to 4 other people.

-Like the pCloud Lifetime offer, the pCloud Family offer is currently under a -65% promotion, i.e. a cost of 500€ instead of 1400€.
-A significant one-time payment, but one that will pay for itself in the long run.
+Like the pCloud Lifetime offer, the pCloud Family offer is currently discounted by 65% for the 2TB space, costing €600 instead of €1700, and by 80% for the 10TB space (€1500 instead of €7600).
+A substantial one-off payment, but one that pays for itself in the long term.

-How to choose an online storage?
+How to choose online storage?